finlaysonstudio/jaypie-core/README.md

 ## 📖 Reference

-TODO: Reference should be a complete list of everything in the package

 ### Constants

+TODO: Complete list of constants in the package

 ### Errors

+TODO: Complete list of errors in the package

 ### Functions

+TODO: Complete list of utility functions in the package

+### Handlers

+TODO: Complete list of utility functions in the package

 ### Logging